Skip to content

 March for Gender Freedom

-It’s not our usual CIVICS fare, but we love to celebrate civic engagement, so here’s a spot of good news for your Monday: over the weekend, Trans Spokane and Spokane Pride hosted a march against President Donald Trump’s anti-trans executive orders
+It’s not our usual CIVICS fare, but we love to celebrate civic engagement, so here’s a spot of good news for your Monday: over the weekend, Trans Spokane and Spokane Pride hosted a march against President Donald Trump’s anti-trans executive orders.

 "We gathered together to show visibility of the transgender and gender expansive community and our allies' dissent of the anti-trans executive orders and the Trump administration's rhetoric,” wrote Trans Spokane executive director Louis Stay.
 “We stand together to show the city we would like protections against discrimination and safety from the federal government's actions."